gingerchew/ginger.wtf-2024/src/posts/what-is-an-iife-why-is-it-useful.md

 ---
-title: What is an IIFE??
-Why is it useful?
+title: What is an IIFE?
 date: 2021-11-05T16:55:39.349Z
 tags:
   - javascript